The Ultimate Guide to Belaying

 What is Belaying?

-While there are several techniques to which “belaying” refers to, in general, belaying is the act of exerting tension on a climbing rope to counterbalance the climber when they fall.
-The person holding the rope, or the belayer, pulls the rope through a belay device as the climber goes up.
-This way, when the climber falls, they don’t fall very far.
+While there are several techniques that “belaying” refers to, in general, belaying is the act of exerting tension on a climbing rope to counterbalance the climber when they fall.
+The person holding the belay rope, or the belayer, pulls the rope through a belay device as the climber goes up.
+This way, climbers don’t fall very far when they fall.

-The belay device is designed to create enough tension in the line that the belayer can hold the climber fairly easily.
+The belay device is designed to create enough tension in the line so the belayer can easily hold the climber.
 The belayer is always ready to pull in slack (or “take”) to hold the climber tight.
-The belayer is also responsible for lowering the climber back down to the ground safely.
+The belayer is also responsible for safely lowering the climber back to the ground.

-While it’s not a difficult job, it sure is an important one.
-Before you can belay in any gym, you have to pass that specific gym’s belay test, and for good reason!
+While it’s not a difficult job, it is important.
+Before you can belay in any gym, you must pass that specific gym’s belay test, and for good reason!